IBM/event-streams/_docs/04-security/01-managing-access.md

 5. Select the ServiceID you are interested in or create one.

 Each service policy defines the level of access that the service ID has to each resource or set of resources.
 A policy consists of the following information:
+* The role assigned to the policy.
+For example, `Viewer`, `Editor`, or `Operator`.
 * The type of service the policy applies to.
 For example, {{site.data.reuse.long_name}}.
 * The instance of the service to be secured.
 * The type of resource to be secured.
 The valid values are <code>cluster</code>, <code>topic</code>, <code>group</code>, or <code>txnid</code>.
 Specifying a type is optional.
 If you do not specify a type, the policy then applies to all resources in the service instance.
-* The resource instance to be secured.
+* The identifier of the resource to be secured.
 Specify for resources of type <code>topic</code>, <code>group</code> and <code>txnid</code>.
 If you do not specify the resource, the policy then applies to all resources of the type specified in the service instance.
-* The role assigned to the policy.
-For example, `Viewer`, `Editor`, or `Operator`.

-You can create a single policy that does not specify either resource type or instance.
+You can create a single policy that does not specify either the resource type or the resource identifier.
 This kind of policy applies its role to all resources in the {{site.data.reuse.long_name}} instance.
 If you want more precise access control, you can create a separate policy for each specific resource that the service ID will use.

 ### Common scenarios for applications